 The Seal

 The Marquette University seal possesses undeniable vibrancy and presentability.
-Through carefully chosen symbols and signs, it conveys important information about the power and value of knowledge and emphasizes the university’s reliability.
+Through carefully chosen symbols and signs, it conveys important information about the power and value of knowledge, emphasizing the university’s reliability.
 However, the primary aspect of this seal is its multifaceted nature and unique styling.

 The university’s name is displayed in two yellow outlines on a blue background.
-The elegant, large letters arranged in a circle highlight the significance of the educational institution.
+The elegant, large letters arranged in a circle highlight the educational institution’s significance.
 Within the same space, the founding year of the university is presented in a mirrored format: on the left, the numbers 1 and 8, and on the right, 8 and 1.
 This mirroring of the numbers symbolizes infinity, and the two eights further emphasize this concept.
 At the bottom of the seal is the phrase “AD MAJOREM DEI GLORIAM,” which translates to “For the greater glory of God.”

-The central part of the seal is divided into three zones, each with its unique narrative, displayed through illustrations.
+The central part of the seal is divided into three zones, each with its own narrative, illustrated.
 Diagonal lines symbolize the heroes of the majestic House of Onaz, and the sun points to the bright path of the traveler.
 A significant portion is dedicated to a graphic depiction of a landscape, including a field, a river, and wheat stalks.
-This scene embodies harmony and tranquility, conveying the essence of existence through nature and peacefulness.
+This scene embodies harmony and tranquility, conveying the essence of existence through the beauty of nature and peacefulness.